DINA-Web/dina-collections-data-model-use-cases/use-cases.rst

 ~~~~~~~~~~~~~~~~~~~~

 #.
 A single plant individual is dried and mounted on a herbarium sheet.
 #.
-Three DNA-samples (labeled "sample A", "sample B", and "sample C"),
+Three DNA-samples (labeled "sample A", "sample B", and "sample C")
-   are prepared at separate occasions from the preserved specimen.
+   are prepared from the plant by a researcher at separate occasions.
+   The DNA-samples are are also cataloged as members of the same collection
+   as the original material.
 #.
+Based on a DNA-sequence derived from sample A, the researcher
-The plant individual is determined as species X based on a DNA-sequence
+   determine the plant individual as species X.
-   derived from sample A.
 #.
-The determination to species X is considered doubtful and contamination
+The determination to species X is considered doubtful by the researcher
-   of sample A is suspected.
+   and contamination of sample A is therefore suspected.
 #.
-The plant individual is redetermined as species Y based on new
+The plant individual is redetermined by the researcher as species Y
-   DNA-sequences derived from sample B and C, respectively.
+   based on new DNA-sequences derived from sample B and C, respectively.
 #.
-Sample A is finally discarded after concluding that it has been
+Sample A is finally discarded by a curator after concluding that it
-   contaminated.
+   has been contaminated.

 Model treatment